 Hades, Heaven, & Hell

-After Easter, we’re beginning a short series exploring how Jesus’ descent, resurrection, and ascension shape what we believe about death—and what lies beyond it.
+After Easter, we’ll begin a short series exploring how Jesus’ descent, resurrection, and ascension shape what we believe about death — and what lies beyond it.

-In this series, we’ll return to what God has made clear: his character.
-As we look at what the Bible says about Hades (Sheol), Heaven, and Hell, we’ll see how God’s justice and compassion give us solid ground for trusting him with the life to come.
+As we process what the Bible says about Hades (Sheol), Heaven, and Hell, it’s God’s justice and compassion that will be our solid ground for trusting him with the life to come.

 Ultimately, this is a series about confidence—not only in what happens after death, but in the goodness of the God who holds our future in his hands.